What To Do If Your Child Is Taken By Child Protective Services In PA

 Contact a Family Law Attorney in Pennsylvania

-If your child has been taken by PA child protective services and have no idea where to turn, contact a dedicated and reputable Pennsylvania family law attorney at Taybron Law Firm, LLC, P.C. for help.
+If PA child protective services have taken your child and you have no idea where to turn, contact a dedicated and reputable Pennsylvania family law attorney at Taybron Law Firm, LLC, P.C. for help.

-When you are ready to come in for a no-obligation consultation, schedule by filling out the quick contact form below or by giving our office a call at (412) 231-9786.
+When you are ready to come in for a no-obligation consultation, schedule by filling out the quick contact form below or by calling our office at (412) 231-9786.

 Categories: